-To make yogurt, we begin by taking milk and causing its fermentation through bacteria.
-It is cow’s milk that is considered ideal to make yogurt, though yogurt can be conveniently made with milk obtained from other cattle also such as goat, sheep, buffalo, and even yaks and camels.
+To make yogurt, we begin by taking milk and putting it to fermentation through bacteria called yogurt cultures.
+It is cow’s milk that is considered ideal to make yogurt though yogurt can be conveniently made with milk obtained from other cattle too such as goat, sheep, buffalo, and even yaks and camels.
 Lactose present in milk gets fermented with the help of bacteria.
 If you do not have yogurt culture, just add a spoon of leftover yogurt into milk and leave it for a few hours to be turned into yogurt.
 Then as the milk ferments, the taste becomes sour because of the formation of lactic acid.

 To make sour cream, we have to begin with cream.
-It is the bacterial culture that is introduced to regular cream obtained from milk, which makes the cream thick and sour.
-It is not as sour as yogurt, but gets the name sour cream because of the process of making of lactic acid being referred to as souring.
-Cream is nothing, but fat obtained from milk, which can also be turned into butter.
-Sour cream can be easily made at home by adding culture from buttermilk to cream.
-Traditionally, sour cream was made by allowing fresh cream to sour naturally.
-The acids changed cream into sour cream that can be added to both sweet as well as salty dishes.
+It is the bacterial culture that is introduced to the regular cream obtained from milk, which makes the cream thick and sour.
+However, it is not as sour as yogurt but gets the name sour cream because of the process of making of lactic acid being referred to as souring.
+The cream is nothing, but fat obtained from milk, which can also be turned into butter.
+Sour cream can be easily made at home by adding culture from buttermilk to the cream.
+Traditionally, sour cream was made by allowing the fresh cream to sour naturally.
+The acids in the cream change that into sour cream that can be added to both sweet, as well as salty dishes.
 Sour cream cannot be made with pasteurized cream as the absence of bacteria means the cream produced will not be sour; the cream will get spoiled rather.

-Sour cream is available in the market, but it is prudent to check the label for the ingredients as there are some ingredients like rennet, gelatin, vegetable enzymes, salt, and sodium citrate etc that may be a source of allergy to some.
+Sour cream is available in the market, but it is prudent to check the label for the ingredients as there are some ingredients like rennet, gelatin, vegetable enzymes, salt, and sodium citrate, etc. that may be a source of allergy to some.

 What is the difference between Sour Cream and Yogurt?

-· Fermenting of cream gives sour cream, while yogurt is obtained by fermenting milk itself.
+• Yogurt is obtained by fermenting milk itself.

 Both are dairy product with different nutritional values.

-· Yogurt is in itself a food item, while sour cream is mostly used as a condiment to make recipes tastier.
+• Sour cream is mostly used as a condiment to make recipes tastier.

-· Yogurt being more nutritious is given to pregnant women, children and adults.
+• Yogurt being more nutritious is given to pregnant women, children, and adults.
 It is also given to sick people while recovering from ailments.